Your Cart

 1. Check for a Scale Reference

-Most of my newer templates include a 1 cm reference square.
+Most of my newer templates include both a 1 cm and a 1 inch reference square.

-When you import the SVG, measure that square in Design Space.
-If it’s not 1 cm, select all the elements, group them, and adjust the width proportionally until the square measures exactly 1 cm.
+When you import the SVG into Design Space, measure either reference square.
+If it doesn't match 1 cm or 1 inch, select all the elements, group them, and adjust the size proportionally until the reference square measures correctly.

 2. For Older Templates